gvwilson/thirdbit/_posts/2017/01/2017-01-25-stand-with-govt-scientists.md

-or what reprisals will be taken, but I stand with them, and with every other scientist who may now be at risk simply for doing their job.
+or what reprisals will be taken, but I stand with them, and with every other scientist who may now be at risk simply for trying to tell the truth.

 ![Badlands NPS Tweets]({{site.github.url}}/img/2017/01/badlands-tweets.jpg)